Fall 2025

 LA 301: Bioreserve Discovery Center

-Studio LA301's project centers on Adirondack Farm, a historic farm adjacent to the North Watuppa Pond in Fall River, MA.
-The site was recently acquired by the City of Fall River to serve as the location of a "Discovery Center" for the Southeastern Massachusetts Bioreserve.
-BSLA students in the class are exploring how to create a public landscape on the farm that will welcome visitors, build habitat, and help visitors better understand the value of the Bioreserve for regional biodiversity and climate resilience.
-The studio is being instructed by Nate Burgess and LARP alumna Julia Slater.
+Studio LA301's project centered on Adirondack Farm, a historic farm adjacent to the North Watuppa Pond in Fall River, MA.
+The site was acquired by the City of Fall River to serve as the location of a "Discovery Center" for the Southeastern Massachusetts Bioreserve.
+BSLA students in the class explored how to create a public landscape on the farm that will welcome visitors, build habitat, and help visitors better understand the value of the Bioreserve for regional biodiversity and climate resilience.
+The studio was instructed by Nate Burgess and LARP alumna Julia Slater.

 LA 605: Energy Transition Landscapes - Deerfield, MA

-Landscape architecture students are exploring the integration of renewable energy technologies, such as a geothermal heating system, into the village of South Deerfield, MA.
+Landscape architecture students explored the integration of renewable energy technologies, such as a geothermal heating system, into the village of South Deerfield, MA.
 Projects also propose expanded park spaces, bike lanes, and tree canopy, affordable senior housing, and an integrated municipal campus.
-This studio is instructed by Carolina Aragon.
+This studio was instructed by Carolina Aragon.